sarahmthomas/CS193_Fall18_Lab3/README.md

 #### How to clone remote repo to local repo and manage it with IntelliJ

-**NOTE: You WILL need to create a new project.
-If you just clone without letting IntelliJ configure everything for you, it's a pain in the butt to fix**

 0) Close any projects you have open

 **File --> Close Project**